✓ Progress saved

 Hygiene is recurring, high-margin, and not tied to the owner — buyers pay a premium for practices with strong hygiene programs because it's the part of the business that transfers cleanly.
 A hygiene share above 25% of total collections typically adds 0.3–0.5× to your multiple.

-Where to find this: on the same Production by Provider report, use the Collections column and sum the lines for each hygienist (RDH, RDHEF, hygiene team — labeled differently across PMS systems but always tagged as a hygienist role).
+Where to find this: on the same Collection by Provider report, use the Collections column and sum the lines for each hygienist (RDH, RDHEF, hygiene team — labeled differently across PMS systems but always tagged as a hygienist role).
 If your PMS lumps hygiene under a single "HYG" provider, that one collections number is your answer.

 Total $0